MaddyGuthridge/slides-xp/README.md

 ## Custom CSS

-You can use the `--css` option to specify the path to a directory containing CSS files.
+You can use the `--theme` option to specify the a built-in theme, or a path to a directory containing CSS theme files.

 * `main.css`: main stylesheet.
 Always loaded.
 * `slide.css`: stylesheet for slide pages.